zhuguangbin/HiveHistoryParser/README.md

 4. java -jar HiveHistoryParser.jar

-   results are three tsv file in the "out" directory. you can load it to hive for analysis.
+   results are three tsv file in the "out" directory.
+You can load it to hive for analysis.
+Hive table ddl sql in sql/hive_history.hql